intel-analytics/ipex-llm/python/llm/README.md

 - **Using native INT4 format**

   You may also convert Hugging Face *Transformers* models into *native INT4* format (currently only *llama*/*bloom*/*gptneox*/*starcoder* model family is supported), and then run the converted models using the LangChain API as follows.

+  >**Note**: Currently only llama/bloom/gptneox/starcoder model family is supported; for other models, you may use the Transformers INT4 format as described above).

   ```python
   from bigdl.llm.langchain.llms import BigdlNativeLLM